 “When they’re traveling, they’re very open, they’re ready to have experiences they may not participate in back in Israel,” he explained.
 “Barriers come down.
 Everybody moves closer.
 A lot of the result is residual.
 Because they had a good Friday-night experience, they’ll want to do the same thing at home, or they might participate the next time they meet someone who wants to invite them to a Jewish experience or to put on tefillin.”

 On March 10, the last letters of a new Torah were written, and celebrants marched in a procession before bringing the Torah into the building.
-Donor Marcel Dimenstein snipped the entry ribbon for the new building, dedicated in honor of his parents, who also took part in the event.
 The mezuzah was hung, the Torah taken in, and a luncheon and speeches followed.
 Emissaries from Hong Kong, and even as far away as Switzerland, attended to show their support.

 “It was a beautiful moment,” said Chabad co-director Sara Hinda Goldschmid.